Neverland Ranch's Price Has Been Marked Down 70% — & Still No One Wants To Buy It

-This weekend, Leaving Neverland, the highly-anticipated documentary about two of Michael Jackson's alleged abuse victims, premiered on HBO.
-Ahead of its release, a place extensively discussed in the documentary was brought into the spotlight for an unexpected reason.
-Late last week, The Wall Street Journal reported that Neverland Ranch, Jackson's estate where much of the alleged abuse was said to have taken place, has been re-listed for $31 million, which is a whopping 70% less than its original asking price.
+This weekend, Leaving Neverland, the highly-anticipated documentary about two of Michael Jackson's alleged abuse victims, premieres on HBO.
+Ahead of its release, a place extensively discussed in the documentary is in the spotlight for an unexpected reason.
+Yesterday, The Wall Street Journal reported that Neverland Ranch, Jackson's estate where much of the alleged abuse was said to have taken place, has been re-listed for $31 million USD, which is a whopping 70% less than its original asking price.

 Michael Jackson lived at Neverland Ranch for 15 years.
-In 2015, six years after the pop star's death, his estate along with Colony Capital, the investment firm that co-owns the property, listed Sycamore Valley Ranch, which is the property's new name, for $100 million.
-Two years later, the asking price was reduced to $67 million.
-Suzanne Perkins and Kyle Forsyth, the listing agents now handling the sale of the ranch, confirmed in an email to Refinery29 last week that it is now listed for $31 million.
+In 2015, six years after the pop star's death, his estate along with Colony Capital, the investment firm that co-owns the property, listed Sycamore Valley Ranch, which is the property's new name, for $100 million USD.
+Two years later, the asking price was reduced to $67 million USD.
+Suzanne Perkins and Kyle Forsyth, the listing agents now handling the sale of the ranch, confirmed in an email to Refinery29 this morning that it is now listed for $31 million USD.
 We reached out to Colony Capital about the decision to reduce Sycamore Valley Ranch's price once again, but it declined to comment.
 We also reached out to a lawyer for Jackson's estate and have yet to hear back.

 Advertisement